richard-russell/tfc-audit-trail/README.md

-# Consuming Terraform Cloud Audit Train API
+# Consuming Terraform Cloud Audit Trail API

 This is a proof of concept log shipper to demonstrate the principles required to consume the TFC Audit Trail API.
 It is a work in progress and not suitable for production!